SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-UI/README.md

 1. Open a browser or browser window and connect to the Pivotal Apps Manager.
 You will have to use a link that is specific to your Cloud Foundry setup. (e.g. <https://apps.system.testcloud.com>)
 1. Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix dashboard service.
 1. Go back to the Fortune-Teller-UI application and obtain several fortunes.
 Observe the values changing in the Hystrix dashboard.
 Click the refresh button on the UI app quickly to see the dashboard update.

-## Enabling SSL usage on Cloud Foundry

-If you wish to use SSL communications between the Fortune Teller UI and the Fortune Teller Service, have a look at the comments in the files listed below.
-You will need to make modifications to one or more of those files.
-Also, you are encouraged to read the [Cloud Foundry documentation](https://docs.pivotal.io/pivotalcf/1-10/adminguide/securing-traffic.html) on how SSL is configured, used and implemented before trying to use it with the Fortune Teller app.

-1. `FortuneService.cs` - Changes needed to enable SSL usage when the Fortune Teller Service (i.e. Kestrel) is presenting Self-Signed certificates to the client.

 ---